decker-edu/decker/resource/tutorial/2-command-line-deck.md

 # `decker clean`

     Recursively removes all generated files from the current directory.
+Also clears cached

 # `decker plan`